Racism in sport: Texas Western

 In 1966, Don Haskins led a Texas Western basketball team to a 23-1 and record, culminating in a national championship.
 The team was made up of many African-American players, and throughout the regular season faced racism when playing many of their games in the South, As depicted in Haskins' book Glory Road, one such event occurred when, during an away game, many of the black players had their hotel rooms broken into and vandalized, with racist remarks painted on the walls.

 Haskins made history when he started the first all-black lineup on March 19, 1966, against the University of Kentucky in the national championship game.
 The Miners defeated Adolph Rupp's all-white, top-ranked team.
 After this historic year in college basketball, teams began to recruit more and more African-American athletes, and college basketball became more integrated.

 Patrick Ewing incident

-In 1983, Georgetown University star centre Patrick Ewing ran out onto the court only to be encountered by racist mockery made towards his character.
+In 1983, Georgetown University star centre Patrick Ewing was subjected to racist abuse during a game.
 A banana peel was thrown towards him on the court during play, and signs reading "Ewing is an Ape" and "Ewing Kant Read Dis" were held.
-As one of the most dominant players in college basketball, Ewing continued to play despite the taunts.
 University President Rev. Timothy S. Healy described the actions as "cheap, racist stuff".
-Ewing would go on to play in the NBA and become an iconic figure in for Georgetown Athletics and Georgetown University.
-As a glorified alumnus of Georgetown University, his image reflects the university's advocacy for diversity, despite the racist actions of the past.